microsoftgraph/msgraph-sdk-powershell/src/ManagedTenants/beta/docs/New-MgBetaTenantRelationshipManagedTenantAuditEvent.md

 ```

 ### -TenantIds
-The collection of Azure Active Directory tenant identifiers for the managed tenants that were impacted by this change.
-This is formatted as a list of comma-separated values.
+The collection of Azure Active Directory tenant identifiers for the managed tenants that were affected by a change, and is formatted as a list of comma-separated values.
 Required.
 Read-only.